Alexey-N-Chernyshov/blog/content/qtcreator.md

-Title: QtCreator
+Title: Qt Creator configuration for PostrgreSQL development
 Date: 2017-06-25 16:00
-Tags: QtCreator, PostgreSQL
+Tags: Qt Creator, PostgreSQL
 Summary: Qt Creator configuration for PostgreSQL development

 PostgreSQL code is a lot about of macros, which hard to track.
 Qt Creator allows going to macros declaration on Ctrl+Click.